 We’ve compiled our favorite senior picture ideas for guys—even the ones who aren’t that into being photographed.

 Easy senior photo poses for guys

 Shy guys, sweet guys, smart guys, silly guys, and tough guys: with so many great dudes in the world, you’d think their senior portrait photography would be a breeze!
 Yet professional photographers regularly struggle to find senior boy poses that please both the high schooler and his parents.

 For your average, awkward/awesome high school senior guy, you might need a bit of help.
-So we’ve curated some of our favoring senior picture posing ideas for your great guy clients…
+So we’ve curated some of our favorite senior picture posing ideas for your great guy clients…

 #1: Something to lean on